Award-winning Cartoonist and Author,

 Author of Jimmy Corrigan: The Smartest Kid on Earth & Building Stories

 Chris Ware was born in Omaha, Nebraska in 1967.
-While attending the University of Texas at Austin, he published a regular comic strip in the student newspaper, which Art Spiegelman happened upon and then subsequently gave the unknown cartoonist four pages in his and Françoise Mouly’s RAW magazine.
-Ware moved to Chicago in the early 90s and began publishing in the pages of the Chicago alternative weekly New City and then until 2006, The Chicago Reader, which has formed the bulk of material that he's been collecting in his regular periodical, The ACME Novelty Library, since 1994.
+While attending the University of Texas at Austin, he published a regular comic strip in the student newspaper which Art Spiegelman happened upon and subsequently gave the youthful cartoonist four pages in his and Françoise Mouly’s RAW magazine.
+Ware moved to Chicago in the early 90s and began publishing in the pages of the Chicago alternative weeklies New City and The Chicago Reader, forming the bulk of material which he’s collected in the semi-regular periodical The ACME Novelty Library ever since.
 Offering both serialized stories and short experiments in comics form, a collection of the same name was issued in a large-format hardcover by Pantheon Books in 2005.
-From both this strip and periodical emerged the graphic novel Jimmy Corrigan — the Smartest Kid on Earth (Pantheon, 2000) which received an American Book Award in 2000, the Guardian First Book Award in 2001, and the French comics award "L'Alph Art" in 2003.
+From both this strip and periodical emerged the graphic novel Jimmy Corrigan — the Smartest Kid on Earth (Pantheon, 2000) which received an American Book Award in 2000, the Guardian First Book Award in 2001, as well as being included in the Whitney Biennial of American Art in 2002.
 In 2009 Jimmy Corrigan was named as one of the “100 Best Books of the Decade” by The Times (London).
-Ware is also the author of The Acme Novelty Datebook Volumes 1 and 2 (Drawn & Quarterly, 2003, 2007), Quimby the Mouse (Fantagraphics, 2003), was the editor of the 13th issue of McSweeney’s (2005), and was the guest editor of Houghton-Mifflin's Best American Comics 2007.
-He is a contributor to The New Yorker, and was the cartoonist chosen to inaugurate the New York Times Magazine’s “Funny Pages” section in late 2005.
-His most recent book Building Stories was a New York Times Top 10 Book of the Year for 2012, and was chosen as the single best book of the year by Publisher’s Weekly.
+Ware was also the guest-editor of the 13th issue of McSweeney’s and Houghton-Mifflin's Best American Comics 2007.
+He is a contributor to The New Yorker, and was the first cartoonist chosen to inaugurate the New York Times Magazine’s experimental comics section.
+His most recent book, Building Stories, was a New York Times and Time Magazine Top 10 Book of the Year for 2012, and was chosen as the single best book of the year by Publisher’s Weekly.
 He is currently at work on three different graphic novels of varying length and a monograph for Rizzoli Books.

 "The most versatile and innovative artist the medium has ever known"--Dave Eggers